Everything You Need to Know About the 2026 NSW Selective Test

 Each section is strictly timed, and practising under timed conditions is crucial for success.

-Recent Changes Students Should Know
+What Are Recent Changes Parents & Students Should Know?

 In recent years, the NSW Department of Education has shifted the focus of the test.
 Instead of rewarding rote memorisation or repetitive practice, the updated format places greater emphasis on critical thinking, reasoning, and problem-solving.
 This change is expected to continue into 2026.